The parish of Eggleston lies between the river Tees to the south and Eggleston Fell to the north, which is the border with Weardale.

 Clusters of houses known as The Terraces are Grade 2 listed.
 Gordon Bank and Hill Top lie outside the Conservation Area.
 The outer area of the parish consist of small settlements at Folly Top, Egglesburn, Newtown and Blackton.
 Farms in the parish are traditional mixed stock-rearing holdings.
 Land to the north of the B6282 is included in the North Pennines Area of Outstanding Natural Beauty, which covers two thirds of the whole parish area.

-Holly Trinity Parish Church, at the foot of Church Bank
+The parish now has only one place of worship: Holly Trinity Parish Church, at the foot of Church Bank.

-the Methodist Chapel, off the north side of the green
+Sadly both the the Methodist Chapel, off the north side of the green, and the independent Baptist Chapel at Egglesburn, both closed in the 1990s.

-There are two public houses, The Three Tuns Inn which is situated in the centre of the village by the green and the Moorcock Inn at Hill Top.
-Both serve traditional food and ales.
+There are two public houses, both serve traditional food and ales.
+The Three Tuns Inn which is situated in the centre of the village by the green.
+The Moorcock Inn at Hill Top, also has Glamping Pods as well as rooms in the main building.
+It also has a small convenience shop.

 The recently refurbished Recreation Park is near the village hall and has the most up to date facilities for all age groups.